Hello, I'm Amar

 That was a hard lesson, and I had a very tough time ...but an invaluable one and has stayed with me ever since.
 Many a times since then I have had the opportunity to create real impact, and many a times I have spun my wheels.
 I am immensely proud of the times when I was able to create real impact, and consider the rest as a learning experience and corporate reality.

 Throughout my career, I had the opportunity to work with remarkable teams and great leaders.
-Some lessons that I learnt from my bosses...on service delivery side :
+Some lessons that I learnt from my bosses...on team management side :

-Let your team manage the deliveries ; you manage the environment
+Let your team manage the deliveries ; you manage the environment; be ready to go hands-on when required

 Genuinely care for your team members (implemented on the ground as TRP : a written Talent Review Plan / 1-1)